chancancode/ember-serviceable-helper/ember-serviceable-helper/README.md

-Just keep in mind that this library is really just meant for "upgrading" simple plain functions to have access to services, and if you find yourself doing very eloborate things with it, consider whether a service or a stateful class-based helper would be more appropiate.
+Just keep in mind that this library is really just meant for "upgrading" simple plain functions to have access to services, and if you find yourself doing very elaborate things with it, consider whether a service or a stateful class-based helper would be more appropriate.

-Another reason (and the oringal reason) this `build()` API exists is that it can sometimes provide better type inference for TypeScript.
+Another reason (and the original reason) this `build()` API exists is that it can sometimes provide better type inference for TypeScript.
 See the next section for details.